VictorTJiang/Victor_BlueStampPortfolio/index.md

 ![Headstone Image](fourwheeldrivepic.png)

 Figure 1: A picture of the final body of the car.

+## Challenges
+This was the most difficult milestone by far.
+When I first built the 4 wheel drive chassis, I had one L298N motor driver controlling all 4 motors.
+This was not a good decision, as the driver did not function properly and was overworked from being attached to 4 motors.
+I replaced it 2 L9110 motor drivers, which solved that problem but caused many other issues.
+When I tried to manually move the robot through preset instructions, the front right wheel would perform properly when told to move forwards but would freeze when told to move backwards.
+I tried multiple hardware fixes, including replacing the motor driver, replacing the motor, replacing the battery, and even rewiring the driver to different slots on the Arduino.
+When none of these resolved the issue, I realized it was a software problem.
+I checked my code, and found that I had a typo in my setup function that stopped the motor from turning backwards.

+Another problem I had was with the IR remote.
+Although the button presses were registering and the signal was being transmitted to the Arduino, there was no movement in the motors.
+I printed out the decoded signal, and found out that it was returning 0 (or error) for each button press after the first one.
+The program works by comparing the raw signal received to a list of signals, matching it, and then telling the car to move accordingly.
+That means that although the signal was being sent to the Arduino, it was not getting matched up with an action.
+I created another sketch that returned the raw value of the signal, and fixed my original code by replacing the values the signals were being compared to with the values that I got from the other sketch.
+The signals were now being properly matched, and the problem was fixed.

+## What I Learned
+Over the course of the camp, I gained a lot of knowledge and learned many important lessons.
+First, I learned about electrical engineering, including the basics of soldering and how components such as resistors work.
+I used that information to successfully complete my starter project.
+Second, I also learned how to program Arduinos and its components.
+This was the basis of my actual project, as I had to implement and code multiple different parts to end up with a functioning robot.
+Lastly and most importantly, I learned valuable lessons on problem solving through debugging issues with my car.
+I learned that you should always check for basic mistakes after spending 4 hours trying to fix an error caused by a typo, and that getting frustrated does not do anything to help you fix your problems.

 <!-- For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE